wolfsyntax/G.O.A.T.S/README.md

 ```

-### Prevent access if the system date and time is not synchronize to the corrent date and time
+#### Prevent access if the system date and time is not synchronize and the input is a future date